kercheval/GradleCMPlugin/README.md

 The buildrelease plugin supports the consistent promotion and publication of release artifacts.
-This plugin maintains a knowledge of your mainline branch, release branch, remote origin repository and upload target and ensures that when artifacts are published a consisten merge occurs to the release branch, a version specific tag is created and that those changed are pushed to your remote repository prior to artifact upload.
+This plugin maintains a knowledge of your mainline branch, release branch, remote origin repository and upload task and ensures that when artifacts are published a consisten merge occurs to the release branch, a version specific tag is created and that those changed are pushed to your remote repository prior to artifact upload.
 This plugin also supports these functions for those